Skydio/revup/docs/upload.md

 github.
 This means that changes are still cherry-picked if necessary, and the command can still fail if there are conflicts.
 This will also skip the confirmation step and only print topic info.

+**--push-only, -p**
+: Like --dry-run except this also pushes branches to the git remote, but does not issue any github queries or attempt rebase detection.

 **--status, -t**
 : Print out status info of pull requests for existing topics but don't attempt